tmbasic-lang/tmbasic/CONTRIBUTING.md

     This will create a development build for Linux suitable for debugging.
     This build of TMBASIC will be unable to produce executables for other platforms because it does not contain the necessary builds of the interpreter.

     Use one of the `linux-*.sh` or `win-*.sh` scripts instead of `dev.sh` to produce a build for a particular target platform.
-The `linux-*.sh` scripts require [AWSCLI](https://aws.amazon.com/cli/) to be installed and configured in order to download Linux system root images from the `tmbasic` bucket.

 1. Type `exit` to leave the build environment.

 ## Build for macOS
-1. Install Xcode (version 12 or higher).
+1. Install Xcode (version 12 or higher) and AWSCLI v2.

+1. `aws configure` -- enter your AWS credentials.
+You need this to access the requester-pays S3 bucket `tmbasic` which contains premade build environments.

 1. Start the build environment and compile: